“The Anti-History of Free Trade Ideology” by William R. Hawkins

 This statement by Friedrich List in his 1844 book The National System of Political Economy sets out the basic difference in assumption about the way the world works held by free traders and nationalists.
 While free traders such as the French economist Jean-Baptiste Say, author of the classical paradigm “Say’s Law of Markets,” believed that “All nations are friends in the nature of things,” their opponents on the Right considered economics a vital foundation of national strength in a world where international competition decided not just the fate of business enterprises but that of entire societies.
 The nineteenth century saw an intense debate between these points of view in Europe; a debate that generated most of the theories and lines of argument used, consciously or unconsciously, by those engaged in debate over American trade policy in the late twentieth-century.
 Free trade was then rooted in the then new school of classical liberalism of England and France.
 Nationalist thought drew on the ancient practices of mercantilism enlivened by the insights from contemporary American and German thinkers, though all nations had adherents of both doctrines.

-A bust of the German economist Friedrich List.
+An engraving of German economist Friedrich List.
 List emigrated to the United States and admired its national model of political economy under the American System.

 Friedrich List is the best-known “nationalist” writer.
 Forced into exile from his native Wurtemberg because of his advocacy of industrialization and a commercial union of many states that then compromised Germany, List came to the United States at the suggestion of General Lafayette who introduced him tod Andrew Jackson, Henry Clay, James Madison, and other national leaders.
 List found in the previous works of Alexander Hamilton a line of reasoning similar to his own.
 His pen was soon employed supporting U.S. policy of protective tariffs against protests from British manufacturers who then dominated world markets.
 He saw in the United States the best model for economic progress and joined several groups promoting science and industry.
 Returning to Europe as an American diplomat, he promoted railway projects in Germany and joined the battle over trade policy with a barrage of articles and pamphlets culminating in The National System of Political Economy, a massive work that pitted history and realpolitk against the abstract theories and idealism of the classical liberals.